Amazebot/bbot.chat/public/guides/hubot.md

 [bbot]: '//bBot.chat'
 [issues]: 'https://github.com/amazebot/bbot.chat/issues'

+---
+> This document is out of date, it's been removed from the menu until it can be
+> updated with accurate references.
+---

 ## The Real MVP
 This project was spawned from a collection of extensions to GitHub's Hubot framework that outgrew their repo and begged for refactoring as a coherent